Soft20/SI-Mini-Project-4-Microservices/README.md

 ## Deployment on Docker & Kubernetes
 The euruka server has been pushed to docker hub with port 8761 and deployed on kubernetes port 30005.
+Whenever the other services were deployed, the eureka server could not detect the other services..
+However when they're run locally, the deployed eureka server can gain access to them.
+We believe there's a solution to the connection, but have not yet solved it.
+The theory right now is, that they have to be connected on the same "overlay" network.

 The deployment file for the eureka server on Kubernetes can be found here:
 [deployment.yaml](clusters/deployment.yaml)